guillem-ps/.dotfiles/mytheme/README.md

 ## Installing the Theme

+### Easy Path

+You can find my custom theme in the Visual Studio Code marketplace.
+You are free to use or modify it, and a positive rating is always welcomed. 😉

+### Manual Installation

-To install the theme, follow these steps:
+To install the theme manually, follow these steps:

 1. Copy the `my-theme` folder to your VS Code extensions directory:
    - On Windows: `C:\Users\<Your Username>\.vscode\extensions\`